tripledio/tripledio.github.io/about.md

 ---
 layout: page
-title: "About"
-description: "About Triple D"
+title: "About Triple D"
+description: "Who are we?"
-header-img: "img/about-bg.jpg"
+header-img: "img/laptop-bg.png"
 ---
 # Triple D

-**Triple D** is a _**professional software development**_ company founded by professional software engineers.
-It tries not to be your typical IT-consultancy company.
+**Triple D** is a professional software development company founded by us, a group of professional software engineers.
+Our hope for Triple D is that it is not a typical IT-consultancy company.
 In fact we don't want it to be a consultancy company at all.
-Our aim is not to 'sell' our consultants.
-Our aim is to deliver the software that fits your need.
+Our goal is not to 'sell' our consultants.
+Our goal and passion is to deliver the software that fits your need.
 As fast as possible, with no bugs, and as useful as possible.
 Now and in the future.

-We don't want to be a big company.
+> We don't want to be a big company.
 We want to be a _professional_ company.

 ## Triple D goals

 Our overall goal is to deliver high quality software.
 Rock SOLID, well designed software that fits your needs.
 And that will pay of it's investment for years.
 In order to achieve this we have the following goals:

-### Achieving a partnership with our customer.
+#### 1) Achieving a partnership with our customer.
    We value open communication higher then negotiated contracts.
 The end goal of a successful partnership is that both partners are pleased with the result.
 We want to build the software you *need* and that will enable you from continuously reaping the benefits from the well designed solution in the *future*.
 For this open an honest communication is a necessity.
 How else can we built *your* great software *together*?

-### Upholding a very high quality standard.
+#### 2) Upholding a very high quality standard.
   A Triple D professional is constantly honing their skills.
-We want to deliver our best work, all the time. *It is not good enough that it works*

-  We take pride in our work and take responsibility for it.
+We want to deliver our best work, all the time. *It is not good enough that it works* We take pride in our work and take responsibility for it.
 We don't cut corners.
-We don't _ship shit_
+We don't *"ship shit"*

   In order to achieve this we need to adherence to certain principles.
 So that we can work fast and steady when it matters.

-Because as the saying goes: _We don't rise to the level of our expectations, we fall to the level of our training_.
+> _We don't rise to the level of our expectations, we fall to the level of our training_.

 That is why at triple D you are expected to
    + constantly learn and keep yourselves up to date
    + continuously practicing your craft.
    + work methodical and disciplined.
    + be professional

- ### Be prepared
+#### 3) Best practice solution from the start
    A big part of software development lies in supporting the actual development.
 Continuous integration, continuous delivery, an issue tracking system.
 All of these enable the developers to work at full speed.
 We don';t want to waste time on the same issues on each project.
 That is why we come with solutions for many of these problems out of the box.
 A project setup, a continuous integration and delivery pipeline.
 A lot of pieces of the puzzle are present, others are designed for the customer or updated and refined as we go.

-   It's not a cure-all platform, it's a start with rockets strapped to it.
+> It's not a one size fits-all solution, it's a start with rockets strapped to it.

 # Our services